 - 1: Will the activity disturb the ground surface or any culturally modified trees? - No. The current proposal is solely to update the Plan of Management for Boomerang Park.
 As there are no physical works associated with this there will be no ground surface disturbance.
 Future works, however are likely to disturb the ground surface.
-The previous clearance and replanting of trees reduces the potential to impact culturally modified trees significantly. - 2: Are there any: - Relevant confirmed site records or other associated landscape feature information on AHIMS b) Any other sources of information of which a person is already aware?
+The previous clearance and replanting of trees reduces the potential to impact culturally modified trees significantly. - 2: Are there any: - a) Relevant confirmed site records or other associated landscape feature information on AHIMS As discussed in Section 6.4.1, there are no recorded sites within 200 metres of the park on AHIMS. - b) Any other sources of information of which a person is already aware?No. - c) Landscape features that are likely to indicate the presence of Aboriginal objects?